-Sewing and quilting are the two very popular hobbies for many crafty, DIYers these days.
-With time and practice, you are able to create outstanding masterpieces that everyone will love.
+Sewing and quilting are the two very popular hobbies for many crafty DIYers these days.
+With time and practice, you can create outstanding masterpieces that everyone will love.
 However, the more sewing and quilting creations you make, the more supplies you will need!
 For some of us, keeping these supplies organized and stored away can be a task in itself.
 Adopting proper storage solutions for each of your supplies is so important and can make the process of sewing or quilting so much easier.
-You will spend less time having to find a particular patch of fabric or cutting tool and more time creating, which of course is the best part of it all!
+You will spend less time having to find a particular patch of fabric or cutting tool and more time creating, which, of course, is the best part of it all!
 Try these quick storage solutions to help keep your sewing tools organized.

 Storage Bins and Containers

 Finding a place to store your sewing supplies can be a hassle because of the hobby’s large variety of supplies.
 You have bigger items like rolls of fabric and cutting boards that require more space than your smaller supplies, like pins and needles.
 Regardless, everything needs a place of its own.
 An obvious but beneficial solution to implement in any organized space is storage containers or organizers.
 Although they can be used anywhere in your sewing space, they are great for those of us storing in closets.
 With large clear bins, you can sort and organize your fabrics by color or pattern and label each bin to make your supplies easier to find.
 For smaller supplies, you can even use small divider trays or desktop organizers to keep them sorted and out of the way, too!